RedditRecs

 Reddit Icon

-CommanderLeona • 28 days ago
+CommanderLeona • about 2 months ago

 Using it rn and wouldn't recommend, had to spend $30 extra on new cushions because stock cushions rest the plastic plate on your ears and hurts a lot I got them for super cheap on eBay so I don't mind, but stick to the Arctis 7, used those for years before they eventually gave out